 - Velvet: luxurious and soft to the touch.
 (But not so easy to sew with, may I add!)

 Want a different size of a pillow cover?
 I've got you covered.
 This is the simple formula to use when deciding on the size of the fabric required for your diy pillow cover:

 - horizontal: PILLOW FORM DIMENSION x2 (front and back side of pillow) plus 2" (double hem) plus 5" (overlap)

 - vertical: PILLOW FORM DIMENSION plus 1" (hem)

 How do I calculate how much fabric I need for a pillow?

 This is the fabric required for different pillow sizes:

 Easy and quick!
+These easy envelope pillow covers will instantly change the look of your sofa.
 While there are many ways to sew a pillowcase, this one I think is the fastest of all.
 I'm planning to show you another quick way to make them, especially the longer and larger ones, but this will just have to wait for some other time.
-Make sure to subscribe to the newsletter (here) so you don't miss it.
+Make sure to subscribe to our mailing list here so you don't miss it.

 WANT MORE FREE TUTORIALS AND GOODIES?